Dr. Lakshmi N. Reddi

 Photo portrait of the NMSU Interim Provost and Chief Academic Officer, Dr. Lakshmi Reddi

-Before joining NMSU, Dr. Reddi held several administrative roles, including serving as department head/chair at Kansas State University and the University of Central Florida, and as Dean of the University Graduate School at Florida International University (FIU).
-At Kansas State University, he received the Engineering Research Excellence Award and the Presidential Award for Outstanding Department Head.
+At Kansas State University, Dr. Reddi received the Engineering Research Excellence Award and the Presidential Award for Outstanding Department Head.
 He is also a two-time recipient of the James Robbins Teaching Award, a chapter honor member of Chi Epsilon, and an Eminent Engineer of Tau Beta Pi.
 Dr. Reddi is a Fellow of the American Society of Civil Engineers (ASCE) and the American Association for the Advancement of Science (AAAS).
-In 2005, he was named a “Distinguished Alumnus” by The Ohio State University, and in 2010, he received the Engineering Leadership Excellence Award from the Engineering Societies of Central Florida.
+In 2005, he was named “Distinguished Alumnus” by The Ohio State University, and in 2010, he received the Engineering Leadership Excellence Award from the Engineering Societies of Central Florida.